- Choosing the languages supported by the project and the analysis

 - Translating specific windows

-- Managing specific character sets in HFSQL data files
+- Defining specific character sets in HFSQL data files

 7. Multilingual applications in practice

-A multilingual application is an application that can be distributed in several languages.
-The different application languages will be taken into account during the different development steps.
+A multilingual application can be distributed in multiple languages.
+The different languages of the application will be taken into account during the different development steps.

 The main steps for developing a multilingual application are as follows: